 - Baby, Feminine & Family Care

 These segments are based on how Procter & Gamble manages its consumer goods business.
 For example, each segment of products has dedicated management personnel and is reported as a segment in P&G’s annual filings with the U.S. Securities and Exchange Commission.
-The Procter & Gamble Company’s Beauty segment includes products like Pantene shampoo and Safeguard soap.
+The Procter & Gamble Company’s Beauty segment includes products, like Pantene shampoo and Safeguard soap.
 Blades, razors, pre-shave and post-shave products, and related appliances are grouped under the Grooming segment.
 Procter & Gamble groups oral care products and supplements into the Health Care segment.
 The Fabric & Home Care segment includes laundry detergents, fabric enhancers, and related products.
 The Baby, Feminine & Family Care segment includes Procter & Gamble’s Pampers diapers and related products, Tampax feminine care products, and Bounty and Charmin tissue paper products.
 The variety and range of these product lines indicate that the company has expanded its operations.
-Even though there is opportunity to expand this element of the marketing mix based on the PESTEL/PESTLE analysis of Procter & Gamble, the company focuses on managing a simpler and more streamlined organization.
+Even though there are opportunities to expand this element of the marketing mix based on the PESTEL/PESTLE analysis of Procter & Gamble, the company focuses on managing a simpler and more streamlined organization.

 Place/Distribution in P&G’s Marketing Mix

 The venues for transacting with target customers or consumers are determined in this element of the marketing mix.
 The Procter & Gamble Company’s vision statement and mission statement require providing products to consumers around the world, thereby guiding the company’s endeavors for this element of the marketing mix.
 There are many entities involved in the distribution of the company’s consumer goods.
-However, the following are the main places that Procter & Gamble uses:
+However, the following are the main places or locations that Procter & Gamble uses: